muthukumaranL/Marketing-Attribution-System/README.md

 ## Business problem

 Customers often see several ads before converting.
 Last-touch attribution gives all credit to the final observed marketing touch and ignores the earlier sequence.
-This project compares **First Touch**, **Last Touch**, and a first-order **Markov removal-effect model** to show how channel credit changes when the full observed path is considered.
+This project compares **First Touch**, **Last Touch** and a first-order **Markov removal-effect model** to show how channel credit changes when the full observed path is considered.

 The project then uses the Markov attribution shares in a **constant-total-spend reallocation simulation**.
 This is deliberately not presented as causal ROI optimization because the source data do not contain historical channel spend, response curves, randomized experiments, or incrementality measurements.